Galser/ptfe-prodmount-vc-cloud-backuprestore/README.md

 ## Web-based portion of TFE installation

-- Open your favorite browser and access the link that had been presented to you at the previous step: http:// 52.59.210.55:8800,  As we using self-signed certificates for this part of the installation, you will see a security warning when first connecting. **This is expected and you'll need to proceed with the connection anyway.**
+- Open your favorite browser and access the link that had been presented to you at the previous step: http://52.59.210.55:8800 ,  As we using self-signed certificates for this part of the installation, you will see a security warning when first connecting. **This is expected and you'll need to proceed with the connection anyway.**
-- Now you will be presented with settings screen "HTTPS for Admin Console":
+- Now you will be presented with settings screen "HTTPS for Admin Console" :

 ![Add certificate form](screenshots/1_install_cert_question.png)

   Where you will need to
-    - enter hostname: `ptfe-pm-2.guselietov.com` *( this used in the example, you may have another one if you modified settings earlier)*
+  - enter hostname: `ptfe-pm-2.guselietov.com` ( *this used in the example, you may have another one if you modified settings earlier* )
   - Choose File for Private Key ( point to `site_ssl_private_key.pem` in the current folder)
   - Choose File for Certificate ( point to `site_ssl_cert.pem` in the current folder)
   - and press green button **[Upload & Continue]**

    > Sometimes, depending on the speed of instance connection and external resources replies you will fail to access this screen because load-balancer could not detect that Terraform Dashboard already running and removed it from service.
 Just wait 30 seconds and refresh the page.
 - Now you will need to present your license file.
 Usually, it comes in a special tar-ball package with extension RLI.
 Press **[Choose license]**, Locate the file and upload.